mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/upgrade/upgrade-kubernetes-addons/index.md

 Versioning for the platform service addons is managed by [git tags][git_tags] and [github releases][git_releases] within the [kubernetes-base-addons][addons_repo] repository.

 Addons are deployed to the cluster as part of the `konvoy up`, `konvoy deploy` or `konvoy deploy addons` commands.
-These commands use the version of `kubernetes-base-addons` declared in the `cluster.yaml` configuration file using the `spec.addons.version` setting.
+These commands use the version of `kubernetes-base-addons` declared in the `cluster.yaml` configuration file using the `spec.addons.configVersion` setting.

 For example, assume the cluster was launched with the following `ClusterConfiguration` section: